pbloem/profane-tmesis/if-croesus-goes-to-war.md

 I had taken the knife from his tunic and held it to his throat.
 I forced the tip deep into his skin.

-"Careful", I said.
-"It's some time ago that I last did this to one of my goats, but think I can still bleed a body when I need to.
+'Careful', I said.
+'It's some time ago that I last did this to one of my goats, but think I can still bleed a body when I need to.
 The tip of my knife should just be at your artery.
-It won't take much movement from either of us.
+It won't take much movement from either of us.'

-"What is this?
-What do you want?"
+'What is this?
+What do you want?'<br/>
-"I want to find out some truths.
-I also warn you that the next question you ask without my permission will be the last."
+'I want to find out some truths.
+I also warn you that the next question you ask without my permission will be the last.'<br/>
-"Understood.
-Ask away."
+'Understood.
+Ask away.'<br/>
-"No, it won't be quite that simple.
+'No, it won't be quite that simple.
 You're going to be the one asking.
-But I'll supply the questions."
+But I'll supply the questions.'<br/>

 I could see a hint of panic in his face.
 He stared into my eyes.

-"This isn't you, child.
+'This isn't you, child.
 I've seen how shocked you were whenever things got violent.
 All those bodies we found outside the city, you were terrified each time.
-You may have killed goats, but you can't kill a man."
+You may have killed goats, but you can't kill a man.'<br/>
-"Good.
+'Good.
 Let's start there, shall we?
-Ask me if I'm willing to kill you, for a wrong move."
+Ask me if I'm willing to kill you, for a wrong move.'<br/>
-"Are you prepared to kill me if I try to escape?"
+'Are you prepared to kill me if I try to escape?'<br/>
-"Yes."
+'Yes.'<br/>
-"Are you prepared to kill me if I refuse to ask you a question?"
+'Are you prepared to kill me if I refuse to ask you a question?'<br/>
-"Yes."
+'Yes.'<br/>

 I gave him a moment to digest this information.
 He spoke softly, and very deliberately.

-"I see you've taken my advice to heart.
+'I see you've taken my advice to heart.
 Very well.
-You're in control, what's next?"
+You're in control, what's next?'<br/>
-"Ask me what your plan is for the money."
+'You ask me what your plan is for the money.'<br/>
-"What's my plan for the money?"
+'What's my plan for the money?'<br/>
-"You plan to take it.
-You don't trust me anymore."
+'You plan to take it.
+You don't trust me anymore.'

-"Ask me why you don't trust me anymore."
+'Ask me why you don't trust me anymore.'<br/>
-"Why don't I trust you anymore?"
+'Why don't I trust you anymore?'<br/>
-"You realized yesterday that I held more power than you thought.
+'You realized yesterday that I held more power than you thought.
 If I could decide the future just by answering questions, I might eventually be able to give the most innocent answer to a question and seal your fate.
-You decided that the longer you played this game, the more the odds were against you."
+You decided that the longer you played this game, the more the odds were against you.'<br/>
-"Is that such a bad thing?
-Is that worth killing me over?
-It's a scary thing, this curse of yours."
+'You are making me out to be a villain.
+You are suggesting that this is worth killing me over.
+It's a scary thing, this curse of yours.'<br/>
-"If you want to plead your case, you'll get the opportunity later.
+'If you want to plead your case, you'll get the opportunity later.
 We are not finished yet.
-Ask me when you first decided to use my curse to make money."
+Ask me when you first decided to use my curse to make money.'<br/>
-"When we got rid of Lesches.
-Listen, child,"
+'When we got rid of Lesches.
+Listen, child...'<br/>

 I twisted the knife.
-Blood started flowing slowly into the nape of his neck.
+Blood started flowing slowly into the nape of his neck.'_Ask._ Be precise.'
-"Ask.
-Be precise."

-"When did I first decide to use your curse to make money?"
+'When did I first decide to use your curse to make money?'<br/>
-"Almost immediately after you first learned about it.
-You realized you needed my confidence first, but you always knew you would eventually use me to make your fortune."
+'Almost immediately after you first learned about it.
+You realized you needed my confidence first, but you always knew you would eventually use me to make your fortune.'

 He said nothing.

-"Ask me, in your plan to escape with the money, what did you plan to do to me."
+'Ask me, in your plan to escape with the money, what did you plan to do to me.'<br/>
-"Please, you can take the money, just let me go."
+'Please, you can take the money, just let me go.'

 I held the knife firm.

-"What did I plan to do to you?"
+'What did I plan to do to you?'<br/>
-"You planned to kill me."
+'You planned to kill me.'

-"Ask me why you planned to kill me."
+'Ask me why you planned to kill me.'<br/>
-"Why did I plan to kill you?"
+'Why did I plan to kill you?'<br/>
-"Now that you knew what I was capable of, you could not take the risk that I would follow you and get the money back.
+'Now that you knew what I was capable of, you could not take the risk that I would follow you and get the money back.
 It would take one question from a willing stranger for me to track you down.
 If all I cared about was revenge, I wouldn't even need to come to you.
 I could have someone ask about you.
 About your future, or about how you would die, or whether you would suffer any accidents this year.
-With a question far enough in the future, and a little bit of luck, I would get to from from a wide range of answers.
+With a question far enough in the future, and a little bit of luck, I would get to choose from a wide range of answers.
 You could not bear the thought of living with that over your head.

 Do you still want to plead your case?
-Convince me that I'm being paranoid?"
+Convince me that I'm being paranoid?'

 He remained silent.

-"Good.
+'Good.
 It may surprise you to learn that I don't want to kill you.
 I want to take that money and I never want to see you again.
 Specifically, I want you to walk out of here, immediately, out of the city, and to keep walking until you get to Miletus.
-You will spend the rest of your life there."
+You will spend the rest of your life there.'

-"Of course, you win.
-Whatever you say."
+'Of course, you win.
+Whatever you say.'

-"No. It isn't quite that easy Agias."
+'No. It isn't quite that easy Agias.'
 I paused to let him work out what was going to happen next.

-"Ask me, if I let you go now, whether you will spend the rest of your life in Miletus" "If you let me go, will I spend the rest of my life in Miletus?"
+'Ask me, if I let you go now, whether you will spend the rest of your life in Miletus'<br/>
+'If you let me go, will I spend the rest of my life in Miletus?'

 The white light again.
 I struggled to keep the knife steady, but there was only one answer.

-"No." I looked at him.
-"Ask me what will happen instead "What will happen instead?"
+'No.' I looked at him.
+'Ask me what will happen instead.'<br/>
+'What will happen instead?'<br/>
-"You will not leave the city.
+'You will not leave the city.
 You will wait outside the inn until I leave.
-Your plan will be to ambush me, to kill me and to take the money."
+Your plan will be to ambush me, to kill me and to take the money.

 We sat in silence for a time.

-"There are only two outcomes here, Agias.
-Ask me what will happen if you don't convince me that you will spend the rest of your life in Miletus."
+'There are only two outcomes here, Agias.
+Ask me what will happen if you don't convince me that you will spend the rest of your life in Miletus.'

-"What will happen?"
-His composure was gone.
+'What will happen?'
 There was nothing but panic in his voice now.

-"I will drive this knife into your neck and you will die.
+'I will drive this knife into your neck and you will die.
 Ask me again.
-If I let you go now, will you spend the rest of your life in Miletus."
+If I let you go now, will you spend the rest of your life in Miletus.'

-"If...
-If you let me go will I spend the rest of my life in Miletus?"
+'If...
+If you let me go will I spend the rest of my life in Miletus?'

-"No. Ask me what would happen instead."
+'No. Ask me what would happen instead.'<br/>
-"What would happen?"
+'What would happen?'<br/>
-"You would make it to the city gates, before you regain your composure.
+'You would make it to the city gates, before you regain your composure.
 Then you would turn back and attempt to track me down.

 You need to convince me Agias.
-It's the only way you live" "But I can't..." he was crying "I don't know what to do.
+It's the only way you live.'<br/>
+'But I can't...' he was crying.
+'I don't know what to do.
 Please.
-I promise I want to do what you say."
+I promise I want to do what you say.'

-"Shh.
+'Shh.
 Concentrate.
 It's not easy.
 You need to commit to the idea.
 You can make it true.
 Here, this might help.
-Ask me, if you convince me that you will stay in Miletus, whether you will live a quiet life."
+Ask me, if you convince me that you will stay in Miletus, whether you will live a quiet life.'

-"Will I live a quiet life, if I convince you?"
+'Will I live a quiet life, if I convince you?'

 The white light again.
 I held out.
 Many answers were possible.
 In his current state, Agias would follow whatever path I chose for him here.

-"Yes, Agias, you will live a quiet life in Miletus if you want to."
+'Yes, Agias, you will live a quiet life in Miletus if you want to.'

 I saw him relax somewhat.

-"Take some time for this.
+'Take some time for this.
 Picture this life for yourself.
-Commit to the idea fully."
+Commit to the idea fully.'

 He closed his eyes, and breathed in deep.
 I sat there, rigidly, as he concentrated.
 My muscles began to ache under the strain.

-"I think I'm ready"
+'I think I'm ready'
-"Ask the question."
+'Ask the question.'
-"If you let me go now, will I leave peacefully, make my way to Miletus, and spend the rest of my life there?"
+'If you let me go now, will I leave peacefully, make my way to Miletus, and spend the rest of my life there?'

-White light again.
-One answer.

-"Yes."
+There was no light, only one answer.

+'Yes.'

 I withdrew the knife, and stood up carefully.
 He rose, rubbing his arms.
 Despite my precautions, I still pointed the knife at him.
 He looked at me with slightly dead eyes, as he dressed.
 He pointed at the water bowl, and our provisions.

-"Can I take some water... some food?"
+'Can I take some water... some food?'<br/>
-"Yes"
+'Yes.'

 He filled his wineskin, and took less than half the food.
 He looked back once, with the eyes of a beaten dog.

 He walked out.
 I could see him out of the window.
 He walked for the city gates.
 He did not look back.

----
+***

 The old woman leaned back.
 The food was gone, and the sky was a deep black.